BBaoVanC/libprogress/README.md

 ## License

-_libnamegen_ is licensed under the GPLv3 license.
+_libprogress_ is licensed under the GPLv3 license.
 For more information, please refer to [`LICENSE`](https://github.com/BBaoVanC/libprogress/blob/master/LICENSE).